mdyoung3/gcp-terra/README.md

-# Learning OpenTofu with Google Cloud Platform
+# OpenTofu with Google Cloud Platform

-A beginner-friendly project for learning Infrastructure as Code using OpenTofu and GCP.
+A  project for using OpenTofu and GCP.
+With the ultimate goal of creating a website infrastructure for a dynamic, api driven portfolio site.

 ## About This Project

-This repository contains hands-on exercises and examples for learning OpenTofu (the open-source Terraform fork) while deploying infrastructure on Google Cloud Platform.
-The goal is to build practical IaC skills and prepare for cloud certifications.

-## What's Inside

-- Basic GCP resource provisioning (Compute Engine, VPC, Cloud Storage)
-- OpenTofu state management
-- Module creation and reusability
-- Multi-environment configurations (dev/staging/prod)
-- Best practices for security and cost optimization

 ## Prerequisites